danskernesdigitalebibliotek/dpl-platform/docs/runbooks/monthly-release-to-editors-and-webmasters.md

 17. Run `task cluster:promote-workloads-to-prod` from `dplsh`.
 18. Synchronize moduletest with main, so moduletest becomes an exact copy of main by running `task sites:webmaster:reset-moduletest`.
-19. Reset the webmaster moduletest environments.
-20. Run 'task cluster:mode:reset' from `dplsh`.
+19. Run 'task cluster:mode:reset' from `dplsh`.

 ## Procedure: a some sites fails to deploy